 What was the impact on the development of the principal discipline(s) of the project?
-Nothing to report.
+Nothing to report at this time.

 What was the impact on other disciplines?
-Nothing to report.
+Nothing to report at this time.

 What was the impact on technology transfer?
-Nothing to report.
+Nothing to report at this time.

 What was the impact on society beyond science and technology?
-Nothing to report.
+Nothing to report at this time.